 Using the CAS authentication source with SimpleSAMLphp

-This is completely based on the original cas authentication, the only difference is this is authentication module and not a script.
+This is completely based on the original CAS authentication; the only difference is this is an authentication module, not a script.

 Setting up the CAS authentication module